mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 effective.
 DM-1 applies to all Electronics (sensors) checks for every range band outside the system's base range.

-Radar indicates the vessel has the capability to emit and detect radio- frequency pulses.
+Radar indicates the vessel has the capability to emit and detect radio-frequency pulses.
 This includes communications transmissions – ships can be detected from radio chatter even if it cannot be decrypted.
 Radar can be used to detect vessels and obstructions, and provides basic information on a contact such as general size and shape.